vmalis/2D_VEPC_SR/README.md

 # 2D VEPC_SR_Toolbox
 2D Strain Rate

-This is the set of codes used to process Velocity encoded phase contrast images.
+This is the set of codes used to process Velocity Encoded Phase-Contrast images.
 The description of the analysis is given in the following papers:

 Sinha, U., Malis, V., Csapo, R., Moghadasi, A., Kinugasa, R. and Sinha, S. (2015),